canonical/object-storage-integrator/s3/README.md

 ## Contributing

-Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/object-storage-integrators/blob/main/CONTRIBUTING.md) for developer guidance.
+Please see the [Juju docs](https://documentation.ubuntu.com/juju/) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/object-storage-integrator/blob/main/CONTRIBUTING.md) for developer guidance.